Why do I find it difficult to lose weight?

 - Set a realistic goal eg. 5 to 10% weight loss.

-- Lose weight at a maximum of 0.5 to 1Kg per week (go slowly!)
+- Aim for a reduction of 0.5 to 1Kg per week.

 What non-medical options are there?